ethereum/ethereum-org/views/content/dao.md

 ![Select the bytecode](/images/tutorial/select-code.png)

 Instead, copy the code displayed on the "data" field and save it to a text file or notepad.
 Cancel the transaction.
 You'll also need the address of the contract you'll be calling for that operation, in this case the token contract.
-You can find it on the contracts tab: save that somewhere too.
+You can find it on the *Contracts* tab: save that somewhere too.

 Now go back to your DAO contract and add a new proposal.
 In the **beneficiary** field, add the address of the token contract , leave **ether amount** as 0, a good description to the **Job description** and finally add the data code you've saved to the **transaction bytecode**.